grik001/MathTextInstructions/README.md

 The Azure Function will parse an instructions file and process the mathematical instructions.
 The file is expected to be passed within the body with the key "instructionsfile".

+### ProcessInstruction Request

+The below instructions are to be included in a text file and sent to the Function via a POST.

+URL: {functionUrl}/api/ProcessInstruction
+HTTP Request Type: POST

+Key: instructionsfile
+Value: {fileName}.txt
+Sample Content:

+Add 1
+subtract 2
+Multiply 10.00
+divide 02
+apply 24

 ## Unit Tests

 All Unit tests can be found inside the MathInstructionProcessor.Unit.Tests project.
 Below is a list of all the tests being carried out.